Louis Pouzin

-Louis Pouzin (April 20, 1931 in Chantenay-Saint-Imbert, Nièvre, France) is a French computer scientist.
-He designed an early packet communications network, CYCLADES.
+Louis Pouzin (born 20 April 1931) is a French computer scientist and Internet pioneer.
+He directed the development of the CYCLADES computer network in France the early 1970s, which implemented a novel design for packet communication.
+He was the first to implement the end-to-end principle in a wide-area network, which became fundamental to the design of the Internet.

-This network was the first actual implementation of the pure datagram model, initially conceived and described by Donald Davies, subsequently named by Halvor Bothner-By, and seen by Louis Pouzin as his personal invention.
+This network was the first implementation of the pure datagram model, initially conceived and described by Donald Davies, subsequently named by Halvor Bothner-By, and seen by Louis Pouzin as his personal invention.
 His work, and that of his colleagues Hubert Zimmerman and Gérard Le Lann, were acknowledged by Vinton Cerf as substantial contributions to the design of TCP/IP, the protocol suite used by the Internet.

 Biography

+Louis Pouzin was born in Chantenay-Saint-Imbert, Nièvre, France on 20 April 1931.
 He studied at the École Polytechnique from 1950 to 1952.

 Having participated in the design of the Compatible Time-Sharing System (CTSS) at MIT, Pouzin wrote a program for it called RUNCOM around 1963–64.
 RUNCOM permitted the execution of commands contained within a folder and can be considered the ancestor of the command-line interface and shell scripts.
 Pouzin was the one who coined the term shell for a command language interpreter separate from the kernel in 1964 or 1965.
 Pouzin's concepts were later implemented in Multics by Glenda Schroeder at MIT.
 Schroeder developed the first Multics shell with the assistance of an unnamed man from General Electric.
 Schroeder's Multics shell was the predecessor to the Unix shell, which is still in use today.

 Working with Glenda Schroeder and Pat Crisman, he also described an early e-mail system called "MAIL" to allow users on the CTSS to send notifications to others about backups of files.
 Each user's messages would be added to a local file called "MAIL BOX", which would have a “private” mode so that only the owner could read or delete messages.
 The proposed uses of the proto-email system were for communication from CTSS to notify users that files had been backed up, discussion between authors of CTSS commands, and communication from command authors to the CTSS manual editor.
 The service only made it possible to leave messages for the other users on the same computer.
 The idea to allow users to send messages between computers was developed later by Ray Tomlinson in 1971.